 - Preheat oven to 375 degrees F (190 degrees C).

 - Heat olive oil in a 4 to 6 quart Dutch oven over medium heat.
-Add bratwurst and cook until lightly browned on all sides.
+Add the sausages and cook until lightly browned on all sides.

 - Add sliced onion, apple slices, garlic, and seasonings to the Dutch oven and cook until softened, about 5 minutes.